 Although about half of all birth defects involve the face and skull, scientists remain unclear about why most occur.
 To help families at risk for these conditions, what's needed is a comprehensive and systematic understanding of how the faces of healthy children develop and what goes awry to cause common malformations.
-With today's improved technologies, researchers can generate megabytes of information in a single experiment on hundreds of genes that are involved in the process.
+With today's improved technologies, researchers can generate megabytes (even gigabytes) of information in a single experiment on hundreds of genes that are involved in the process.
 The challenge now is to learn how best to integrate this information into a meaningful whole, while adding new data to form a more comprehensive picture of this complex developmental process.

 - Carl Kesselman, University of Southern California

 - Jifan Feng, University of Southern California

 - Thach-Vu Ho, University of Southern California